gheorghina/gheorghina.github.io/_posts/2019-12-30-from-c#-to-elixir.markdown

    What I also like is that even if there are gaps in the libraries, you don't find tons of libraries which do the same thing.
 Making your life a lot easier when choosing the tools suite for doing the job.

-   Maybe, but just maybe, one of the missing tools I would really need also for Elixir solutions is the [Performance and Load Tests Project](https://docs.microsoft.com/en-us/visualstudio/test/quickstart-create-a-load-test-project?view=vs-2019) which allows you to define very complex load and performance tests for your APIs.
+   Maybe... but only maybe... one of the missing tools I would really need also for Elixir solutions is a [Performance and Load Tests Project](https://docs.microsoft.com/en-us/visualstudio/test/quickstart-create-a-load-test-project?view=vs-2019) which allows you to define very complex load and performance tests for your APIs.
 The list metrics provided at the end are very detailed and helpful.

 ### Conclusion